NodeBB/nodebb-theme-persona/README.md

 Persona theme for NodeBB
 ====================

-Persona is the new default theme for NodeBB as of v0.7.1
+The Persona theme is the default theme for NodeBB for versions spanning v0.7.1 through to v2.x

+For the v3.x release line, Persona will be a supported theme bundled with NodeBB, but will not be active by default.

 ## Addons